 Out of Print Books

-As Anderson laments on her website, sometimes publishers stop publishing an author's book.
+Sometimes publishers stop publishing an author's book.
 Consequently, these titles for children are definitely hard to find, but worth mentioning,

 - Turkey Pox is about a young girl who gets chicken pox on Thanksgiving.
 She thinks the holiday is ruined, but her family rallies around her to save the day.